Posted in PLANT FOOD FACTS

 Cashews (español: marañón) are commonly referred to as nuts, but they are really seeds, native to Brazil but grown in many other warm climates nowadays.
 They are rich in nutrients and are reported to help with weight loss, blood sugar control, and a healthy heart.

-Nutrition Facts: 1 ounce (28 g) of unroasted, unsalted cashews
+Nutrition: 1 ounce (28 g) raw unsalted cashews

 calories 157